Rob Reich

-Robert C. Reich (born c.
-1969) is an American political scientist and professor.
+Robert C. Reich is an American political scientist and professor.
 He is the McGregor-Girand Professor of Social Ethics of Science and Technology at Stanford University.
-He is also the director of Stanford's McCoy Center for Ethics in Society, co-director of Stanford's Center on Philanthropy and Civil Society (PACS), and associate director of Stanford's institute for Human-Centered Artificial Intelligence (HAI).
-A political theorist, Reich's work focuses primarily on applied ethics, educational inequality and the role of philanthropy in the public sector, along with other topics in liberal democratic theory.
-In 2024-25, Reich served as a Senior Advisor to the United States AI Safety Institute.
+He also served the director of Stanford's McCoy Center for Ethics in Society, and the co-director of Stanford's Center on Philanthropy and Civil Society (PACS).
+Reich currently serves an associate director for Stanford's institute for Human-Centered Artificial Intelligence (HAI).
+A political theorist, Reich's work focuses primarily on applied ethics, educational inequality and the role of philanthropy in the public sector.
+Reich's recent work focuses on the governance of frontier science and technology alongside other topics in liberal democratic theory.
+In 2024–25, Reich served as a Senior Advisor to the United States AI Safety Institute.